appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > 2. The [missingLabel](/docs/search/reactivesearch-api/reference/#missinglabel) property also won't work when composite aggregations have been used.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/isUvzMDdjLFxTErHUw2i"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/isUvzMDdjLFxTErHUw2i"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### aggregationSize

 To set the number of buckets to be returned by aggregations.